ayushin78/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

    or that assignment in the course navigation pane.

 #. **Due date.** The date that the problem is due.
 A problem that is past due
-   does not offer a **Check** option.
+   does not offer a **Submit** option.
 It also does not accept answers or provide feedback.

 .. note:: Problems can be **open** or **closed**.
 Closed problems do not
-          have a **Check** option.
+          have a **Submit** option.
 Learners can still see questions, solutions, and revealed explanations, but they cannot check their work, submit responses, or change an earlier score.